-Lease revenues include the existing lease with Eagle Vines Golf Club and the continuation of the Somky lease.
+Lease revenues include the existing lease with Eagle Vines Golf Club.
 While there is still opportunity for NapaSan to receive lease payments from other properties, the Ten-Year Financial Plan only includes revenues for leases that have already been negotiated and executed.